gecrooks/modern-python-template/README.md

 ## License

 This software template is public domain.
 The included open-source software license `LICENSE.txt` and copyright lines are for illustrative purposes only.
-If you wish to use this template as the basis of your own project, you should feel free to assert your own copyrights (at the top of the python source code files) and subsitute your own choice of software license.
+If you wish to use this template as the basis of your own project, you should feel free to assert your own copyrights (at the top of the python source code files) and substitute your own choice of software license.

 Gavin E. Crooks (2020)